It’s Accrual World: National Accounting Day 2016

 Passion for nonprofits

 My high school calculus teacher encouraged me to look into accounting.
 When I took my first accounting course, I knew it was for me.
-After college I went to a Big 4 firm before coming to Smith & Howard.
+After college I went to a Big 4 firm before coming to Smith and Howard.
 As I worked on a variety of industries here, my passion for nonprofits grew.
 A wonderful partner taught me everything I know about nonprofits, and now I spend a large part of my time focused in this area.
-I’m an active member of the Georgia Center for Nonprofits and lead Smith & Howard’s nonprofit training.
+I’m an active member of the Georgia Center for Nonprofits and lead Smith and Howard’s nonprofit training.